Filtrer par type

 This service is offered via Crossref.

-The platform is interoperable with relevant digital infrastructures (Eudml, ABES, BASE, databases indexing scientific publications, etc.) which allows free and systematic downloading.
-All content can be uploaded via OAI-PMH in oai_dc and XML JATS.
+The platform is interoperable with the main digital databases(Eudml, ABES, BASE, databases indexing scientific publications, etc.), enabling free and systematic downloading.

 For each article reference put online by the centre Mersenne or cited by one of these articles, the associated identifiers are periodically searched in several databases automatically.
 A text-mining tool automatically detects and enriches bibliographic references.
 Les services interrogés périodiquement sont : Crossref, MathSciNet, ZbMath, …The services surveyed periodically are: Crossref, MathSciNet, ZbMath

 The centre Mersenne helps editorial teams to improve their presence in scientific databases and search engines.
-In this context, a survey of the presence of journals of the centre Mersenne was carried out this summer.

 Long-term Archiving